 The Experimental Albertan #2 Satellite

 As an amateur radio satellite mission, Ex-Alta 2 will engage AlbertaSat team members in the exciting world of amateur radio through the implementation of an end-to-end communications system between the satellites and an Earth station at UofA as well as remote operation capabilities to partner with other teams and outreach in the community.
 As part of the Northern SPIRIT mission, the satellite will provide an engaging opportunity for amateur radio operators around the world to interact with amateur radio satellites and learn about northern Canadian culture.
-Ex-Alta 2 is to demonstrate the capabilities possessed by a cube satellite platform for predicting, tracking, and assessing the after effects of wildfires.
+Ex-Alta 2’s secondary objective is to demonstrate the capabilities possessed by a cube satellite platform for predicting, tracking, and assessing the after effects of wildfires.
 Ex-Alta 2 will also significantly drive forward the open source model being developed at the University of Alberta, taking steps towards the long-term goal of a fully open sourced cube satellite.
 Ex-Alta 2 is part of the Canadian CubeSat Project, an initiative from the Canadian Space Agency (CSA) designed to support student interest in space and provide valuable hands-on experience in the space industry.
 As such, Ex-Alta 2 is part of a team of Canadian-built satellites, each with their own mission and team of contributors.

 As part of the Canadian CubeSat Project, AlbertaSat is also partnering with Aurora College in the Northwest Territories and Yukon College to develop their respective cube satellites, dubbed AuroraSat and YukonSat.
 While our partners develop the payloads that will be flying on the satellites, AlbertaSat will be developing the 2U bus (the structure the payload flies on).
 Be sure to check out the awesome work they’re doing on their web page!

 Credit: Canadian Space Agency